Browse by Medical Category

 An occupational therapist helps evaluate function and makes suggestions for skills that are essential for independent functioning, health and wellbeing.

-Our clinic's speech pathologist, Paige Nalipinski, MA, CLL, SLP specializes in working with ALS patients to evaluate any speech and swallowing issues that ALS might cause.
-She can also help arrange for communication devices.
+Our clinic's speech pathologists, Paige Nalipinski, MA, CLL, SLP and Stacey Sullivan, SLP specialize in working with ALS patients to evaluate any speech and swallowing issues that ALS might cause.
+They can also help arrange for communication devices.